Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 <DIV align="center">
 <img width="861" height="469" alt="Screenshot 2026-04-23 at 1 53 36 PM" src="https://github.com/user-attachments/assets/99908e2f-3780-4e79-9aea-40295eb746bf" />
 </DIV>

-* Top performing products across the four years are 27in gaming monitor, apple airpods, macbook air laptop and thinkpad laptop which account for 85% of total revenue
+* Top performing products across the four years are 27In 4K gaming monitor, Apple Airpods Headphones, Macbook Air Laptop which account for 85% of total revenue.

 * While 27k gaming monitor contributed mjorly to the total revenue (35%), customers were making more and frequent orders for the apple airpods and headphones, which is almost double the volume amount of the gaming monitor.

-* Total sales from 2019-2022 is 28M with monthly sales ranging from $178k-$1.3M

-* Top pereforming product was the gaming monitor( amoost $10M in sales revenue), worst performing roduct is the bose soundport ($3k) though missing data would need to check with team
+* **Top performing product was the gaming monitor**(~$10M in sales revenue), **worst performing roduct is the bose soundport** ($3k) though missing data would need to check with sales team.

 </ul>